alexwlchan/til/src/_posts/2024/2024-01-09-image-function-to-insert-images.md

 ---
+layout: post
+title: Use the IMAGE function to insert an image into a spreadsheet
 date: 2024-01-09 12:17:28 +0000
+tags:
+  - spreadsheets
 ---
 There's an `IMAGE` function in both [Google Sheets] and [Microsoft Excel] that you can use to insert images into cells, in particular from URLs: